Crochet cupcake potholders would be a delightful craft project for anyone who enjoys cooking, baking or owning cute kitchen accessories.

 As of this posting, I haven’t felted the potholders yet, and I might not bother with it.
 I ended up liking my potholders quite a bit as they are, so I may just skip the felting and use them as is.
 They are likely to get felted soon enough from frequent washings anyway.

 Design Notes: You’ll work in the tapestry crochet technique throughout this project.
-If you are unfamiliar with the technique, you are invited to visit my tapestry crochet tutorial to learn how to do it.

 Success with this project involves paying careful attention to detail during the finishing process.